learning-zone/javascript-basics/README.md

 1. Only use `const` when you know that the value should not be reassigned.

-2. If you ever want to change the contents of the variable for any reason in the future, then don't declare it as const.
+2. If you ever want to change the contents of the variable for any reason in the future, then don\'t declare it as const.

 3. Use `let` or `var` instead of `const` if you need to reassign the value.